Noroff-FEU-Assignments/project-exam-2-stian-git/README.md

 ## How to get started

 Just register a user on the system and get started.
+It should be quite easy to get started and get the hang of it, once you are logged in.

-Site is hosted on the following url for testing purposes:
+This site is hosted on the following url for testing purposes:
 [https://quiet-pavlova-2a196b.netlify.app/][https://quiet-pavlova-2a196b.netlify.app/]

-### Customization
+### Customization options

 In the variables-file we can, among other things, control: